TrashMob-eco/TrashMob/README.md

 See the [Mobile App User Stories](./MobileAppUserStories.md) document for a list of user stories that have been implemented in the mobile apps.

+## Data Elements and Concepts

+See the [Data Elements and Concepts](./DataElements.md) document for a description of all of the core data elements and concepts in the TrashMob.eco Platform.

 ## Testing the Web App

 As the site's feature set has grown, so have the scenarios that need to be tested after large changes have been made.
 Please see the [Test Scenarios](./TestScenarios.md) document for a list of checks that should be run.
 At some point we will need to automate these tests.